w3c/wcag3/guidelines/terms/conformance.md

   - conform
 ---

-satisfying all the requirements of the guidelines.
+satisfying all the requirements of the guidelines

 :::note
 Conformance is an important part of following the guidelines even when not making a formal Conformance Claim